rottalk

 Is This Accurate?

-We try.
-The dictionary gets updated weekly and we cross-reference multiple sources.
+I try.
+The dictionary gets updated weekly and I cross-reference multiple sources.
 But slang moves fast and accuracy in this space is... aspirational.

 If you're a teen reading this and something is wrong, I apologize.
 Also, how did you find your parent's browsing history?
 That's actually impressive.